 Digital Capabilities for Professional Services Admin Staff

-ASTI has worked with University administrative staff to create a toolkit focused on digital capabilities required at each stage of their employment.
+The Digital Experience and Platform team has worked with University administrative staff to create a toolkit focused on digital capabilities required at each stage of employment.

 The toolkit provides a personal action plan staff can use to negotiate time and resources to develop the essential skills

 they need for their job.
 You can learn more about the toolkit in our short introductory video (opens in YouTube).

 If you are a member of professional services and would like more information, please contact the service desk on 88588

 This is designed to assist in the development of a distinct and transparent programme strategy on digital capabilities that can be articulated across all levels of a programme and the extra-curriculum.
 The toolkit can be used to both help map, articulate and gap analyse existing provision, and as part of the process of curriculum design in developing new programmes for approval.

 - deploy to feed into design of new programme for approval, or as part of enhancement plans for programme re-approval